-You can always log back into your Aceable account and click “View Certificate” from the home screen.
+Simply log back into your Aceable account and click “View Certificate” from the home screen!
 This allows you to download the certificate and print it out.

 You can also search for the email in your inbox, spam, junk, or trash.
 The sender of the email is firstname.lastname@example.org and the subject line says “Your Certificate and next steps”.